K0rgana/web-advcd/README.md

    }
    ```

-1. Now we will use `useEffect` for triggering the thunk to get the pokemons from the database and for get the **currentUser** user's data from the localStorage.
+1. Now we will use `useEffect` to trigger the thunk to get the Pokemons from the database and to get the **currentUser** user's data from the localStorage.
 Also in the `return` part add the components.

    ```js
    //...imports